The 15th annual Mittenwald International Double Bass Masterclass

-Prof. Jeff Bradetich, Andreas Bennetzen, Alex Bayer, Alexis Scharff & physiotherapist Angela Gebler
+Prof. Jeff Bradetich, Andreas Bennetzen, Alex Bayer, Alexis Scharff & Angela Gebler

 Jeff Bradetich is a prof. at the University of North Texas and a world famous classical music performer.

 We started in 2005.
-This year it is the 15th time that we invite double bass players from around the world to a week of intensive double bass studies, concerts and fun
+Covid made us skip 3 years so this year it is the 15th time that we invite double bass players from around the world to a week of intensive double bass studies, concerts and fun

 -Intense technical training

 -Concerts, workshops and insight into the world of double bass making in company with famous double bass maker Michael Krahmer Pöllmann.

 Mittenwald is a historic town situated in the Bavarian Alps 938 meters up the Karwendelspitz- this area has always had excellent wood for building instruments and is the home of the Pöllmann double basses.